 Joe Chivers brings a wide spectrum of experience as a litigation lawyer to his clients.

-A partner in Brownlee’s litigation group, Joe’s practice areas include insurance defence, acting for insurance companies; and municipal liability defense, acting for municipalities.
-He also does immigration law.
+A partner in Brownlee’s litigation group, Joe’s practice areas include insurance defence and defence of public entities, including municipalities and school boards.
+He also practices immigration law.

 “Solving problems is what I enjoy doing.
 With civil litigation, each file has its unique issues,” Joe says.
 “I find it challenging and rewarding to help my clients solve the problem they’re dealing with.
 It’s something I enjoy helping my clients through.”